W-Edward/Youtube-Keyword-Popularity-Analyzer/README.md

-# Youtube-Trending-Page-Dashboard
+# Youtube-Daily-Trending-Keywords

-An analysis on Youtube's Trending Page, providing information on the latest, most popular words, channels and genre of videos.
+An analysis to find Youtube's daily trending keywords, which can be used to promote video popularity when used in video titles, tags and descriptions.